 Medicaid Inspection of Care

-Medicaid Inspection of Care Reviews an Inspection of Care (IOC) must be performed at least once a year for every inpatient psychiatric provider, consistent with 42 CFR Part 456, Subpart I. The IOCs are to be performed by an independent contractor and they must include “personal contact and observation of each Medicaid recipient” and a “review of each beneficiary’s medical record.”
+An Inspection of Care (IOC) must be performed at least once a year for every inpatient psychiatric provider, consistent with 42 CFR Part 456, Subpart I. The IOCs are to be performed by an independent contractor and they must include “personal contact and observation of each Medicaid recipient” and a “review of each beneficiary’s medical record.”
 At the end of 2019 it was determined that the contract for IOCs intended to cover PRTFs included language that limited its scope and excluded PRTFs.
 Only 2 PRTFs were reviewed in 2019 before the inspections were discontinued.
 A new contract was not put in place until May 1, 2021.
 The IOCs will be completed by AFMC.
 As the IOCs resume and we receive the reports they will be uploaded here.

 Local Law Enforcement Agencies